-The first most common symptoms of papilledema are brief changes in your vision.
-These changes are barely noticed at the beginning, with blurry images, double vision, flashes, or loss of vision that lasts a few seconds.
+The first and most common symptoms of papilledema are brief changes in your vision.
+These changes are barely noticed initially, with blurry images, double vision, flashes, or loss of vision that lasts a few seconds.

 If the brain pressure continues, these changes may last minutes or more.
 In some cases, they can become permanent.